 Early Origins of the Cluffe family

 The surname Cluffe was first found in Denbighshire, where the most prominent branch of the family held a family seat from the 13th century.

 "The Cloughs of Plas Clough [Denbighshire] claim a Norman origin, from the Seigneurs de Rohan, and appeal to their name and arms for proof."

 By the 14th century the name was scattered throughout ancient Britain.
 The Lay Subsidy Rolls of 1332 listed Alicia del Clogh and Robert del Clogn in Lancashire.
 Later the Yorkshire Poll Tax Rolls of 1379 listed Thomas del Clogh and Henricus de Cloghe.

 Exploring this last entry for Yorkshire, "the Cloughs belonged to an old gentle family of Thorp Stapleton, a member of which was a justice of the peace in the reign of James I. [Crabley] Clough is a West Riding hamlet."

 Early History of the Cluffe family

-Another 259 words (18 lines of text) covering the years 1270, 1570 and 1730 are included under the topic Early Cluffe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cluffe research.
+Another 143 words (10 lines of text) covering the years 1270, 1570, 1730 and 1570 are included under the topic Early Cluffe History in all our PDF Extended History products and printed products wherever possible.